jobs-at/coding-exercise-frontend/README.md

 ## Database

 In order to make the user experience more realistic the project uses a MySql database to store the jobs and companies needed to complete the exercise.
-You therefore need to start a MySql database on your machine.
+You therefore need to start a MySql database on your computer.

-If you have installed [Docker](https://docs.docker.com/), simply execute the following command to startup MySql, setup the database and user needed and make it available on default port 3306.

-`docker run -p3306:3306 --name coding-exercise -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=coding-exercise -e MYSQL_USER=coding-exercise -e MYSQL_PASSWORD=iwanttocode -d mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci`

-If you do not have installed Docker, don't want to install it or want to use you local MySql, you need the following.
-* Make sure to use the default port `3306`.
-* A database `coding-exercise`.
-* A user `coding-exercise` with the password `iwanttocode` who has all privileges on this database.
+If have MySql installed on your machine, add a new database called `coding-exercise`.
+The default user for this project is `root` with an empty password.
+If you want to use a different mysql user, change the config in your `.env` file.

+If you don't yet have MySql installed, you can download it from [here](https://dev.mysql.com/downloads/mysql/) and follow the instructions.
+If you are on Mac, you can install it via `brew install mysql` or on Linux (Ubuntu) via `sudo apt-get install mysql-server` for instance.

 ## Job and company sample data

-We have created database migrations and a seeder for you to build up the database as you will need it automatically.
+We have created database migrations and a seeder for you to build up the database quickly.
 It also populates it with sample data (jobs and companies) so you do not have to manually enter any test data from scratch.

 Simply execute `php artisan migrate:fresh --seed` to migrate the database and fill it with data.